viet34tqc/notebook/prisma.md

 ### Prisma push and pull

-- `npx prisma push`: you have `schema.prisma` file and this command will generate table in your db
+- `npx prisma db push`: you have `schema.prisma` file and this command will generate table in your db
 - `npx prisma db pull`: opposite to `npx prisma pull`, your db is ready and you want to synchronize the current db with prisma schema

 ### Prisma migrate